Learn more about what hosting a Jupyter Workshop entails!

 These small-scale workshops provide dedicated space for contributor-driven collaboration around shared goals – from solving technical challenges to designing tools, strengthening project teams, and growing contributors in Jupyter’s open-source ecosystem.
 Workshops offer the chance to work intensively with others, build momentum on important efforts, and grow lasting relationships within the community.

 Workshops are held throughout the year and span a range of topics.
-They are organized by members of the Jupyter community (including at least one member of the Union of Councils) and supported by the broader Jupyter leadership and infrastructure.
+They are organized by members of the Jupyter community and supported by the broader Jupyter leadership and infrastructure.

 Submit a Workshop